i-am-rahularora5504/Walmart_Sales_SQL_Python_Project/README.md

 ```
 ### Business Problems

-**1.Find the different payment method and their number of transaction, number of quantity sold.**
+**1. Find the different payment method and their number of transaction, number of quantity sold.**
 ```sql
 select
 payment_method ,